 Mathematics is about understanding.
 Our K-12 Common Core-aligned mathematics program embraces conceptual understanding, problem-solving, and reasoning while developing critical mathematical content and skills.
 Students are encouraged to try a variety of ways to solve mathematical problems and to explain and justify their thinking.
 Using the Common Core Standards for Mathematical Practice, learners pursue conceptual understanding, procedural skill, and fluency with equal intensity.
 Our elementary math workshop model prepares students for tackling increasingly challenging mathematical problems as they move into secondary math courses.
 In our IB Diploma Programme, students can choose between two newly-developed math courses at either the Standard Level or the Higher Level: Applications & Interpretation, or Analysis & Approaches.
 Our Mathematics program is aligned to the Common Core Math Standards.

 We are social scientists!
 Our newly-developed College, Career, and Civic Life (C3)-aligned social studies course progression allows for students to take on the many roles of social scientists: geographers, historians, economists, cultural anthropologists, and global citizens.
 Within inquiry-infused units of study, students develop conceptual understanding across the many disciplines of social science and use sources to support evidence-based claims.
 Compelling questions encourage cross-disciplinary investigation, informed civic action, and integrated service opportunities.
-In our IB Diploma Programme, students can choose between IB History (SL or HL) or IB Geography (SL or HL).
+In our IB Diploma Programme, students can choose between IB History (SL or HL), IB Geography (SL or HL) or IB Business Management (SL or HL).
 Our social studies curriculum is aligned to the C3 Framework and the AERO Social Studies standards.

 ACST provides both physical education and health/wellness classes that are standards-based and sequenced.
 Using the SHAPE Physical and Health Education Standards, our curriculum is skill-based and developmentally appropriate.
 Beginning in elementary school, students learn and practice the basics of locomotor skills and movement patterns while building their understandings of healthy living, sportsmanship, and personal responsibility.
 In the secondary school, students hone their ability to apply movement strategies in game and sport situations as well as broaden their understanding of fitness and health knowledge and skills.
 Our physical and health education progression begins in Preschool and extends until Grade 10.
 While our physical education teachers implement a majority of our health lessons, classroom teachers and counselors also play an important role in ensuring that our health and wellness curriculum is effectively learned by all students.

 Being multilingual is an important part of our world at ACST.
 From an early age, our learners are given opportunities to build their proficiency in multiple languages.
 Using a combination of the AERO World Language Standards and American Council on the Teaching of Foreign Languages (ACTFL) Can-Do Statements for our non-native students and the Common Core ELA Standards or Queen Rania Teaching Academy Standards for proficient students, our proficiency-based world languages curriculum aims to build communicative abilities for all students.
 World language learners are given continual opportunities to demonstrate proficiency in the Interpretive modes of Reading and Listening, the Presentational modes of rehearsed reading and writing, and the interpersonal mode of spontaneous listening and speaking in unrehearsed conversation.
-Students from elementary to high school can become proficient in Arabic, French, or English and choose to take both a Language A (for native speakers) course and a Language B (for non-native speakers) course (available in both SL and HL) in our IB Diploma Programme.
+Students from elementary to high school can become proficient in Arabic or French as an additional World Language and choose to take either a DP Language B course (for non-native speakers available in both SL or HL) or a DP ab. initio course in French or Arabic.
+Proficient French or German speakers may choose to take DP Language and Literature in their native language.

 ACST offers opportunities for artistic and musical expression to all students from preschool through grade 12.
 Using a sequential and process-based arts curriculum that is aligned to the National Core Arts Standards, teachers provide students with a wide variety of opportunities to develop artistic literacy by creating, performing or presenting, connecting, and reflecting.
 Students learn music, movement, drama, and speech in the elementary grades using the Orff Approach as well as a wide variety of artistic media, techniques, and processes.
 In secondary, students have an opportunity to learn a musical instrument and participate in ensembles or further develop their visual artistic knowledge, skills, and processes.
 Students can choose to continue their Visual Arts learning within our IB Diploma Programme by choosing IB Visual Arts in either a Standard Level or a Higher Level.
 Our arts programs are aligned to the National Core Arts Standards.